Acrylamide – A key monomer for the water, wastewater and biotechnology industries

 Industrial applications

-1. Water and wastewater treatment
+1. water and wastewater treatment

 Acrylamide is used to produce polyacrylamide, which acts as a flocculant in water treatment.
 It makes it possible to quickly and efficiently remove suspended solids in treatment plants and water supply systems.
 This application is found in household chemicals.

-2. Mining and construction industry
+2. mining and construction industry

 In the mining and soil engineering sectors, acrylamide polymers are used to fill rock voids, improve soil stability and seal.
 They are also used as additives in drilling muds and process fluids.

-3. Paper and textile production
+3. paper and textile production

 In the paper industry, acrylamide is used to improve fiber retention and strength of wet products.
 In the textile industry – as a component of impregnating agents and improving the durability of dyes.

-4. Biotechnology and electrophoresis
+4. biotechnology and electrophoresis

 High-purity acrylamide is used in molecular biology to prepare polyacrylamide gels (PAGE), which are used to separate proteins and nucleic acids.
 It is a standard technique in DNA, RNA and protein analysis.